19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (c) an alternate director, or a substitute director, of the specified financial institution or significant associated entity (as the case may be);

+[Act 31 of 2017 wef 04/06/2018]

-“excluded financial institution” means any person who is approved, authorised, designated, recognised, registered, licensed or otherwise regulated by the Authority under this Act or any of the written laws set out in the Schedule, and is prescribed by regulations made under section 30AAZN as an excluded financial institution;
+“excluded financial institution” means any person who is approved, authorised, designated, recognised, registered, licensed or otherwise regulated by the Authority under this Act or any of the written laws set out in the Schedule, and is prescribed by regulations made under section 126 as an excluded financial institution;

+[Act 31 of 2017 wef 04/06/2018]

-“executive officer”, in relation to a specified financial institution or a significant associated entity referred to in section 30AAZI, means any person, by whatever name described, who —
+“executive officer”, in relation to a specified financial institution or a significant associated entity referred to in section 121, means any person, by whatever name described, who —

 (a) is in the direct employment of, or acting for or by arrangement with, the specified financial institution or significant associated entity (as the case may be); and

 (b) is concerned with or takes part in the management of the specified financial institution or significant associated entity (as the case may be) on a day-to-day basis;

+[Act 31 of 2017 wef 04/06/2018]

 “office holder”, in relation to a specified financial institution, means any person acting as the liquidator, the provisional liquidator, the receiver or the receiver and manager of the specified financial institution, or acting in an equivalent capacity in relation to the specified financial institution;

-“pertinent financial institution” means any person who is approved, authorised, designated, recognised, registered, licensed or otherwise regulated by the Authority under this Act or any of the written laws set out in the Schedule, and is prescribed by regulations made under section 30AAZN as a pertinent financial institution;
+“pertinent financial institution” means any person who is approved, authorised, designated, recognised, registered, licensed or otherwise regulated by the Authority under this Act or any of the written laws set out in the Schedule, and is prescribed by regulations made under section 126 as a pertinent financial institution;

+[Act 31 of 2017 wef 04/06/2018]

 “Registrar of Companies” means the Registrar of Companies appointed under the Companies Act (Cap.
 50) and includes any Deputy or Assistant Registrar of Companies appointed under that Act;